open-ephys/ONI/source/hw-spec/controller/addresses.rst

 Global Acquisition Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following global acquisition registers provide information about, and control over, the entire acquisition system:
+The following global acquisition registers govern acquisition over a single controller.

 - ``Running``: Set to > 0 to run the system clock and produce data.
 Set to 0 to stop the system clock and therefore stop data flow.
 Results in no other